PhanHongYenQuynh/PhanHongYenQuynh/README.md

 ## Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Yolie Phan
 ### 🫠 More About Me:
 * Developer and Designer.
 I've been learning to code for 3 years.
 I started with C, C#, ASP.NET MVC, Microsoft SQL...
-* I'm a third-year at Hutech University.
-It contains little project of mine in here.
+* It contains little project of mine in here.
 If you're interested I welcome
 * 🌍  I'm based in Viet Nam
-* 🖥️  See my portfolio at [Instagram](http://instagram.com/yolie._.phan?igshid=YmMyMTA2M2Y=)
+* 🖥️  See my portfolio at [Instagram]
 * ✉️  You can contact me at [yoliephan2255@gmail.com](mailto:yoliephan2255@gmail.com)
 * 🧠  I'm learning Spring Boot, SQL Injections, Swift, React Native, So on.
 * 🤝  I'm open to collaborating on other programmers to increase my experience and knowledge.